We are eager to worship with you this Sunday online and in-person, for those comfortable doing so.

 Prayer and Support Requests

 We want to support you in your time of need.
 Whether you have a prayer request or need assistance, let us know how we can help you.
 Click the button below to upload any urgent needs or prayer requests for the pastoral staff.
 Learn more about personal prayer appointments via Zoom here.

 As we offer in-person worship services, the following updated Phase II precautions will be in place to keep everyone as safe as possible by protecting those worshiping together and protecting the vulnerable among us.
+See our current safety guidelines here.
 We are also asking for your help as we gather back together.

 What Grace Anglican Is Doing: